What is eBay email scam?

-"eBay Email Scam" is a deceptive email, claiming that recipients' eBay accounts may have been compromised and used without their permission.
-The letter contains a link, which supposedly provides instructions, detailing how to secure the account.
-However, opening it leads to a phishing website, designed to steal visitors' eBay account credentials (email/username and password).
+It is a deceptive email claiming that recipients' eBay accounts may have been compromised and used without their permission.
+The message contains a link, which supposedly provides instructions detailing how to secure the account.
+In fact, clicking it leads to a phishing website designed to steal visitors' eBay account credentials (email/username and password).

-|Threat Type||Phishing, Scam, Social Engineering, Fraud|
+|Threat Type||Phishing, Scam, Social Engineering, Fraud.|

-|Fake Claim||Email claims recipients' eBay accounts have been used without their permission.|
+|Fake Claim||Email claims that recipients' eBay accounts have been used without their permission.|

 |Disguise||Email is disguised as an alert from eBay support.|